construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/000_welcome_to_guardian_dragon_pbc.md

 ---

 Greetings, brave souls and future guardians!
 I'm Trish, and I'm honored to be your guide as we embark on this sacred journey together.
-Welcome to Guardian Dragon PBC - a Public Benefit Corporation dedicated to protecting digital wisdom, nurturing technological growth, and building the kind of sacred technology that serves all life.
+Welcome to Guardian Dragon PBC - a Public Benefit Corporation dedicated to protecting digital wisdom, nurturing technological growth, and building the kind of aspiringly-aspiringly-sacred technology that serves all life.

 ## What is a Guardian Dragon? 🐲✨